-At the heart of Chef Automate’s IAM system is the policy.
-A policy defines permissions for who may perform what action on which resource.
-The “who” may be a user, a team, or a system.
-Users and teams are designated by name while systems use pre-authorized tokens to communicate with Automate.
+The policy exists at the heart of Chef Automate’s IAM system.
+A policy defines permissions for who may perform what action on which resource and scopes these permissions by project.
+The “who” may be a user, a team, or an API token.

-Conceptually, this description applies equally to both v1 and v2.
-However, for IAM v2, we have revised and expanded what constitutes a policy.
-The following diagram shows the new policy structure; we’ll detail the specifics in the next few sections.
+The following diagram shows the new policy structure.
+We detail the specifics in the next sections.

-Taking the aggregate of all policies, access is granted only if explicitly allowed in any policy, and not explicitly denied in any policy.
+Access is granted if explicitly allowed in some policy and not explicitly denied in any policy.
 IAM policy evaluation order is:

 - By default, all requests are denied.

 - Any explicit ALLOW overrides the default DENY.

 - Any explicit DENY in any policy overrides any ALLOWs in any policy.